-Troutdale Energy Center had proposed to construct and operate a combined-cycle and simple-cycle turbine plant with natural gas as the primary fuel and No. 2 fuel oil as the back-up fuel.
-Power production was to be 652 MW (nominal) and 701 MW (winter peak).
+Troutdale Energy Center had proposed to construct and operate a combined cycle and simple cycle turbine plant with natural gas as the primary fuel and No. 2 fuel oil as the back-up fuel.
+Power production was to be 652 MW to 701 MW.
 The company had kicked off the approval process with a November 2011 notice of intent filed with the council.

-Troutdale Energy Center is a wholly-owned subsidiary of Development Partners Funding I LLC.
+Troutdale Energy Center is a unit of Development Partners Funding I.